 The first human-powered International Submarine Race TM (ISR) was held in 1989 at Singer Island off Riveria Beach, Florida and drew 17 boats.
 ISR 2 grew to 35 sub team entries in 1991.
 ISR 3 in 1993 off Ft.
 Lauderdale drew 44 submarine teams.
-The 1995 design competition, ISR 4, was the first in a controlled environment.
-The Naval Surface Warfare Center, Carderock Division, David Taylor Model Basin in Bethesda, Maryland became the host of the submarine races.
-Eleven entries competed.
-ISR 5 at Carderock in 1997, drew 16 submarine teams.
+The 1995 design competition, ISR 4, was the first in a controlled environment and was held at the NAVAL Surface Warface Center (NSWC) - Carderock Division.
+NSWC Carderock has graciously hosted the races every other year since, and it has growth to 19 teams competing in 2013 with 21 boats entered.

 Each team must develop a one or two-person "Wet" submarine.
-Two-person subs must have one person providing the propulsion and the other navigating and steering.
 Both crew members breathe SCUBA from the air supply carried aboard.
 Each sub is unique, designed from "scratch," and relies upon novel techniques for propulsion and guidance.The International Submarine Race's TM specific goals are:

 Contestants include universities, high schools, individuals and research labs.
 Various awards are given out at each ISR, including ones for best overall performance, innovation, speed, speed by category, best use of composite materials and spirit of the race.